ChiCubed/InformaticsNotes/README.md

 Revision notes for informatics competitions.

-Find the notes on GitBook [here](https://chicubed.gitbooks.io/informatics-notes "Informatics Notes on GitBooks")!
+Find the notes on GitBook [here](https://chicubed.gitbooks.io/informatics-notes "Informatics Notes on GitBooks").